 Toss in the remaining ingredients and set the IP to 8 minutes high pressure.

-why should you make this turmeric rice pilaf?
+why should you make instant pot rice pilaf?

 - made in the Instant Pot (and we love IP recipes)

 - seasoned with spices you have on hand (keeping the recipe simple)

 - colored with turmeric (adding health benefits)